 The Hardware – processor, internal memory and RAM – the integrated sensors – e.g. GPS, cardio and pulse oximeter – and the type of connectivity – Wi-Fi or Bluetooth – help outline various categories of devices, in relation to the performance sought by users.

 To be marketed legitimately and securely, smartwatches must obtain the CE marking and respect the European standards defined by Directive 2014/30/EU on Electromagnetic Compatibility, from Directive 2014/35/EU (Low Voltage Directive), from regulation 2002/95/EC (RoHS Directive) and Directive 2014/53/EU (RED) on radio equipment.

-If the drafting of Declaration of Conformity and Technical File, affixing the CE marking, the preservation of documentation for the next ten years are among the key points related to the figure of the manufacturer.
+If the drafting of Declaration of Conformity and Technical File, affixing the CE mark, the preservation of documentation for the next ten years are among the key points related to the figure of the manufacturer.
 If the manufacturer is outside the European Community, we find similar tasks among the duties of the importer.

 It is up to theimporter, for example, verify the provision of EC Declaration of Conformity and documentation for traceability and it is up to him to ensure that – during the period in which the product is under his responsibility – the conformity of the device is not put at risk.
 Just like the importer, also the distributor has the obligation to ensure that the conformity of the products persists, reporting to the Authorities the hypothetical inconsistencies detected.

 The global impact of COVID- 19 has seen the sector be invested by a increased demand during the pandemic.
 According to data from Counterpoint Research reports in the third quarter 2021 the Shipments of smartwatches are grown of 16% compared to the same period of the previous year, and, in turn, in the second trimester of 2022 I'm grown of 13%, compared to the same period of the 2021.